Labor relations in China: Platform economy labor relations

 China's platform economy has grown substantially since the early 2010s, with its transactional volume reaching RMB 3.7 trillion in 2021.
 The platform economy has absorbed a large number of workers from China's decreasing manufacturing workforce and from its population of internal migrant workers.
 As of 2020, 84 million people worked as platform economy service providers and 6 million were employees of platform companies.

 In 2018, the ACFTU identified platform economy food delivery drivers among its eight priority groups of workers for protection.
 It increased its skills training, legal assistance, and provided some medical benefits for these workers.

-According to China Labor Bulletin, there were 138 strikes by food delivery drivers between 2015 and 2022.
+According to China Labour Bulletin, there were 138 strikes by food delivery drivers between 2015 and 2022.
 Ten percent of these strikes involved over 100 participants.
-Nearly all of the food delivery strikes documented by China Labor Bulletin involved Meituan or Ele.me, and the worker's demands primarily related to pay increases or pay arrearages.
+Nearly all of the food delivery strikes documented by China Labour Bulletin involved Meituan or Ele.me, and the workers' demands primarily related to pay increases or pay arrearages.

-Since the beginning of the 2020-2021 Xi Jinping administration reform spree, administrative bodies and courts have taken an increasingly protective view of platform workers and have issued a series of measures designed to improve their labor conditions.
+Since the beginning of the 2020–2021 Xi Jinping administration reform spree, administrative bodies and courts have taken an increasingly protective view of platform workers and have issued a series of measures designed to improve their labor conditions.

 Starting in June 2021 and continuing through at least 2024, China's judicial system has engaged in a propaganda campaign to promote court cases decided in favor of platform economy workers against the companies for which they did work.
 The judicial system's newspapers and magazines have promoted coverage of typical cases and relevant studies.
 Academic Angela Huyue Zhang writes that because court rulings in China do not create precedent, the campaign is a mechanism for guiding courts to tighten regulation in this area, particularly where platform workers lack contracts or have been characterized as independent contractors but are in fact subject to tight monitoring by the platform companies that dispatch them.

 In July 2021, eight of China's central ministries issued the Guiding Opinions on Protecting Labor and Social Security Rights and Interests of Workers Engaged in New Forms of Employment (Document No. 56).
 It specifies that when a platform has labor management over workers but does not fully rise to the level of an employer-employee relationship, the platform must enter into written agreements with the workers that are reasonably sufficient describe their rights and obligations.

-On December 27, 2022, the Supreme People's Court published an opinion regarding employment safeguards.
+On 27 December 2022, the Supreme People's Court published an opinion regarding employment safeguards.
 It outlined the following factors for determining the scope of labor relationships in the absence of a written contract between a platform and a worker: (1) working hours and workers' ability to set their own workload, (2) extent of the company's management and control over the labor process, (3) whether the worker must comply with specified procedures, disciplinary measures, or award measures, (4) the continuity of service, and (5) workers' ability to determine whether and how to change transactional prices.